IBM/kar-apps/simulators/README.md

 Useful simulator commands below.

-To enable/disable simulator connection to reefer-rest server from command line, done anytime:
+Given access to the simulator service port on ${host}, curl can be used for access.
+For example, to disable/enable simulator access to reefer-rest server from the command line:
+curl -s -H "Content-Type: application/json" -X POST http://${host}:7080/simulator/togglereeferrest

+A simpler approach is to use the Kar CLI:
 kar rest -app reefer post simservice simulator/togglereeferrest

 To advance time in manual-time mode...